ChrisPenner/ChrisPenner.github.io/site/posts/lens-regex-pcre.md

 image: "magnifier.jpg"
 ---

 The library presented in this post is one of many steps towards getting everyone interested in the amazing world of Optics!
-If you're at all interested in learning they're ins & outs; check out the comprehensive book I'm writing on the topic: [Optics By Example](https://opticsbyexample.com)
+If you're at all interested in learning their ins & outs; check out the comprehensive book I'm writing on the topic: [Optics By Example](https://opticsbyexample.com)

 ---